framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 Therefore, FW/1 requires that there are at least three "segments" in a file path and name for this convention:

-* `src/myapp/controllers/main.clj` has `myapp.controllers.main` as the namespace -- three segments
+* `src/myapp/controllers/main.clj` has `myapp.controllers.main` as the namespace -- three segments -- becomes `mainController`
-* `src/hello/admin/services/user.clj` has `hello.admin.services.user` as the namespace -- four segments
+* `src/hello/admin/services/user.clj` has `hello.admin.services.user` as the namespace -- four segments -- becomes `userService`

 That means that just `src/controllers/main.clj` would not match the convention as its namespace would be `controllers.main` (only two segments -- no top-level application name).

+FW/1 looks for the first plural segment that follows the top-level application name, and if there are multiple segments after that first plural segment, they are concatenated to form the bean name:

+* `src/myapp/common/libraries/security/checker.clj` has `myapp.common.libraries.security.checker` as the namespace and, assuming `liberal : true`
+is specified in the configuration, `libraries` will be seen as the first plural and mapped to `library`, and then the bean name will be
+`securityChecker`, so the full bean name will be `securityCheckerLibrary`.
+* `src/myapp/jobs/mail/alerts.clj` has `myapp.jobs.mail.alerts` as the namespace and the first plural is `jobs`, so the full bean name will be `mailAlertsJob`.

+Note: without `liberal : true` in the `diConfig` structure, `libraries` would still be treated as plural but the singular would be assumed to be `librarie`!

+### Uniqueness of Namespace to Bean Mappings

-An additional restriction for FW/1 to automatically manage injection of Clojure namespaces into your CFCs is that the filename + suffix must be unique across your whole application within the Clojure code (so also having
+One additional restriction for FW/1 to automatically manage injection of Clojure namespaces into your CFCs is that the filename + suffix must be unique across your whole application within the Clojure code (so also having
-`src/hello/public/services/user.clj` would conflict with `src/hello/admin/services/user.clj`).
+`src/hello/public/services/user.clj` would conflict with `src/hello/admin/services/user.clj`, but not `src/hello/services/admin/user.clj`
+which would be mapped to `adminUserService`).

+### Additional Clojure Code

 Aside: You can have additional Clojure code that doesn't follow this convention, but the bean factory `reload()` function only attempts to reload Clojure files that it "knows" about via this convention.
 You can explicitly reload others -- if you allow for a URL variable that can